-- Operating Deficits Multi-year financial projections indicate unrestricted General Fund operating deficits for the two subsequent fiscal years. - Declining Enrollment The district's projections indicate declining enrollment for the current and two subsequent fiscal years.
+- Operating Deficits Multi-year financial projections indicate substantial unrestricted General Fund operating deficits, which appear due to the spending down of committed fund balances for the current and first subsequent fiscal years. - Declining Enrollment The district's projections indicate declining enrollment for the current year.